Yorisoft/pokedex_miyoo/README.md

 </br>
 </br>

-<p align="center">This app was made from scratch for the MiyooMini devices running OnionOS.
-The goal is to design a pokedex that targets generations 1 - 5.  </p>
+<h3 align="center">This app was made from scratch for the MiyooMini devices running OnionOS.
+The goal is to design a pokedex that targets generations 1 - 5.  </h3>

-### PLEASE READ!
-This is not yet stable - this is a work in progress - there are bugs - install at your own peril.

 </br>

 ## Install on Miyoo Mini